 Benefits of babywearing

-- It reinforces the bonding between you and your baby.
-She will see you from a very close distance, will hear your voice and will be surrounded by your smell.
-She can even hear your heartbeat in a quiet environment.
+- It reinforces the bonding between parent and baby.
+Your baby will see you from a very close distance, will hear your voice and will be surrounded by your smell.
+Baby can even hear your heartbeat in a quiet environment.

 - Your baby feels protected and secure as it reminds him or her of the environment in the maternal womb.